tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 10. Reuse Existing Helper Function to Get Time Series
 =====================================================

+With the parameters properly vetted, you are now ready to call the ``get_time_series_from_image_collection`` function.
+It should be a fairly straightforward call of the function, mapping the REST parameters to the arguments of the function.
+You will need to make a few minor changes to the function, however, to accommodate the new ``orient`` option.

 1. Refactor the ``get_time_series_from_image_collection`` function in :file:`gee/methods.py` to accept the ``orient`` argument by replacing the function with this new definition: